muskasaid02/GitHubViz/README.md

 ## Contact

-For questions or issues, please contact [your email] or open an issue on GitHub.
+For questions or issues, please contact Muska or Nick or open an issue on GitHub.

 ---